 Below is her TILLS profile.
 As the Xs on the chart indicate, Dawn scored one or more standard deviations below the mean on 7 out of the 10 oral language measures.
-She High listening comprehension and sentence formulation

-Low reading decoding, fluency, and spelling
+She scored low on all the subtests that make up the Identification Core for 6- and 7-year-olds-Vocabulary Awareness, Phonemic Awareness, and Nonword Repetition.